 The adage, “Try it, you might like it,” isn’t an instant fit.
 It takes time, practice, training.
 Rarely an overnight process.
 As I began to familiarize myself with the “assets” of the computer, I realized that there was a better way at my fingertips.
 It didn’t happen overnight.
 Rather, it crept up on me.

 It is not uncommon for a huge percentage of the individuals in an organization, even a failing organization, to truly feel that any change is not necessary.
 The prevailing attitude is “If we just hang on (and do nothing), it will all settle down and everything will be back to normal.”
 Fat chance.
 Look at you.
-How many of your friends and co-workers are thriving (or still exist) that decided to do zip and wait the changing winds out?
+How many of your friends and colleagues are thriving (or still exist) that decided to do zip and wait the changing winds out?

 In working through to the fourth stage, shifting, you may still feel uneasy or uncomfortable.
 Sometimes the “good old days” seem simpler.
 They may be, but today, technology changes almost daily for the home and workplace.
 You can’t turn back; you can only go forward.
 It seems as soon as you learn something new, it’s time to learn something else.
 There is always a fear that you might crash or fail when change is thrown at you.
 But over time, confidence builds up and you begin to wonder what took you so long.